Scottish Power Company Limited: Operations 1910–1948

 Individual power stations continued to operate following nationalisation.
 These Included Dunfermline (25.4 MW); Bonnybridge (37 MW); and Galashiels (6.625 MW).

 Financial

 The capital available to the company is shown on the table above.
-The net profit (£1000) from the company's operations is shown on the graph.

 Dissolution

 Under the terms of the Electricity Act 1947 the British electricity was nationalized on 1 April 1948.
 The Scottish Power Company was dissolved and its infrastructure such as power stations and power lines were vested in the South East Scotland Electricity Board.